Saturday, March 16, 2024

 I was a convert.

 I had a pretty good run with pot, indulging from that day in 1977 to the year 2000 and the implantation of my first cardiac pacemaker.
-My cardiologist advised me to take 6 weeks or so off from getting high – to let the pacemaker work in, because pot significantly increased my heart rate – and I never really got back into it.
-I never lost a job or ruined a relationship with pot (though I did with rock & roll); I was never arrested; and I ended my years as an alcoholic in 1980 (that began when I was 16 in 1968) with weed’s assistance.
+My cardiologist advised me to take six weeks or so off from getting high – to let the pacemaker work in, because pot significantly increased my heart rate – and I never really got back into it.
+I never lost a job or ruined a relationship with pot (though I did with rock & roll); I was never arrested; and I ended my years as an alcoholic in 1980 (that began when I was 16 in 1968) partly with weed’s assistance.

 That being said, here is stupidest thing I ever did when I was high.